 - Fairness.
 Be fair and consistent in following policies and procedures. - Equality.
 Students must have equal opportunity when taking tests.
-Any special arrangements or accommodations must be in accordance with the policies, procedures, and standardization expectations of the test.
-Special arrangements or accommodations must never be used for score enhancement. - Flexibility.
-North Carolina-developed tests are curriculum-based tests designed to measure the objectives found in the state-adopted content standards.
-The tests are available in an online format (and paper format when there is a documented accessibility need).
+Accommodations must be in accordance with the policies, procedures, and standardization expectations of the test, and must never be used for score enhancement. - Flexibility.
+North Carolina-developed tests are designed to measure the objectives found in the state-adopted content standards.
+The tests are available in an online format (and a paper format when there is a documented accessibility need).
 All students are allowed ample opportunity to complete the tests.
 Students with disabilities and students identified as English Learners (ELs) may also receive approved accommodations to complete certain tests. - Security.
 Test security must be maintained at all times.
 Test materials must be stored in a secure, locked storage facility when not in use.
 A trained test administrator must always be present during the test administration.
 The test administrator must conduct an unbiased administration of the test according to the policies, procedures, and directions in the test administration guide and any subsequent updates shared by the Office of Accountability and Testing.
-Awareness of proper testing procedures helps ensure the integrity of the testing program, provides accurate test data, and gives PSUs the ability to use test data confidently as decisions are made for the improvement of student learning and achievement.
+Awareness of proper testing procedures helps ensure the integrity of the testing program, provides accurate test data, and gives PSUs and schools the ability to use test data confidently as decisions are made for the improvement of student learning and achievement.